Disney's streaming chief Mayer to become TikTok CEO

 Mayer's appointment will be effective June 1, when he will also become chief operating officer of ByteDance, the Chinese company said.
 TikTok, which allows users to create short videos with special effects, has become wildly popular with U.S. teenagers doing viral challenges that pair dances with music clips from the app's library.
 TikTok has hinted at ambitions to build a music streaming business, announcing in January that it was partnering with U.K.-based music rights agency Merlin to expand its musical selections.

 ByteDance's Chinese ownership, however, has sparked concerns in Washington about TikTok's handling of personal data.
 The company uses sophisticated artificial intelligence to make video recommendations based on users' behavior on the app.
-In November, the U.S. government launched a national security review of ByteDance's $1 billion acquisition of social media app Musical.ly, which became TikTok under ByteDance's leadership.
-Two senators have introduced a bill to ban federal employees from using TikTok on government-issued phones.
+In November, the U.S. government launched a national security review of ByteDance's $1 billion acquisition of social media app Musical.ly, which became TikTok.
+Two senators introduced a bill to ban federal employees from using TikTok on government-issued phones.

+One of those senators, Republican Josh Hawley, said TikTok previously told him its executives could not testify before Congress because they were located in China.
+"But this new executive lives in the USA," Hawley wrote on Twitter on Monday.
+"I look forward to hearing from him.
+Under oath."

 - READ MORE ON: